 Photosynthesis has the following equation:

-The reaction takes place in organelles called chloroplasts.
+It is an endothermic reaction because it requires light energy.
+The reactions take place in organelles called chloroplasts.
 Photosystems are found in the thylakoid membranes within chloroplasts.
-We will come across photosystem I (PSI) and photosystem II (PSII) as we go through this topic.
+We will come across photosystem 1 (PS1) and photosystem 2 (PS2) as we go through this topic.
 Photosystems are a combination of protein and photosynthetic pigments.
 It is the photosynthetic pigments which absorb light of a certain wavelength – the main three found in chloroplasts are chlorophyll a, chlorophyll b, and carotene.
 Chlorophyll is what give leaves their green colour because it absorbs red and blue light but reflects green light.

-The mix of photosynthetic pigments in photosystems contains primary pigments (reaction centres where electrons are excited) and accessory pigments (light-absorbing compounds which transfer light energy to the reaction centre).
+The mix of photosynthetic pigments in photosystems contains primary pigments (reaction centers where electrons are excited and lost) and accessory pigments (light-absorbing compounds which transfer light energy to the reaction center).

 The Light-Dependent Reaction

 The first stage of photosynthesis requires light energy and takes place in the thylakoid membranes where the photosystems are located.
-The two photosystems are linked by electron carrier proteins, meaning that electrons can be transferred between the two.
-(In reality there is a series of electron carrier proteins creating an electron transport chain, but to keep things simpler I’ve just drawn one in my diagrams.)
+The two photosystems are linked by electron carriers, meaning that electrons can be transferred between the two.

 The light-dependent reaction involves two types of photophosphorylation – using light energy to add a phosphate group to a molecule (in this case Pi is added to ADP to form ATP).
-So unfortunately there are two processes to learn but the principles are very similar.
+So unfortunately there are two processes to learn (for some specs – see note above) but the principles are very similar.

 Cyclic Photophosphorylation

-This is the simpler of the two types of photophosphorylation and only uses PSI.
-It does not need water, does need produce oxygen, and does not produce reduced NADP (see next section).
+This is the simpler of the two types of photophosphorylation and only uses PS1.
+It does not need water, does not produce oxygen, and does not produce reduced NADP (see next section).

-1. Light energy (wavelength 700nm) is absorbed by photosynthetic pigments (e.g. chlorophyll) in PSI, which excites electrons so they move to a higher energy level and are released from the pigments.
+- Light energy is absorbed by photosynthetic pigments (e.g. chlorophyll) in PS1, which excites electrons so they get raised to to a higher energy level and are released from the pigments.
 This is called photoionisation (removing electrons using light energy).

-2. The electrons move to the electron carrier proteins and lose energy.
-The energy is used to actively transport H+ ions from the stroma into the thylakoid to create a concentration gradient across the thylakoid membrane.
+- The electrons are passed to the electron transport chain.
+As they are passed from one electron carrier to the next, the energy released from the electron transfer is used to pump H+ ions from the stroma into the thylakoid to create a proton gradient across the thylakoid membrane.

-3. The electrons are passed back to PSI (which is why it is a cyclic process).
+- The electrons are passed back to PS1 (which is why it is a cyclic process).

-4. H+ ions diffuse down the concentration gradient into the stroma through ATP synthase.
+- H+ ions diffuse down the proton gradient into the stroma through ATP synthase.
 This drives phosphorylation of ADP to ATP.
 This is called chemiosmosis, the same process which is found in oxidative phosphorylation.

 Non-cyclic photophosphorylation